 Kern County – There is no county level management agency, and it appears that most of the county is operated by Cal-Water, which requires AWWA or ABPA certification to register with them.

-San Francisco County – Testers need to hold a tester certification through AWWA, ABPA, ASSE, or NCBPA, have a certificate of liability insurance, have a calibrated test kit, and submit an application to the San Francisco Department of Health to get on their testers list.
+San Francisco County – Testers need to hold a tester certification through AWWA, ABPA, ASSE, or NCBPA, have a certificate of liability insurance, have a calibrated test kit, and submit an application to the San Francisco Department of Health.

-Ventura County – Testers need to apply for a tester certification through Ventura County Environmental Health Division, and renew every 2 years.
-In order to qualify, it does appear to require a training / educational course through Venture College, USC, AWWA, or ABPA.
+Ventura County – Testers need to apply for a tester certification through Ventura County Environmental Health Division.
+In order to qualify, they require a training / educational course through Venture College, USC, AWWA, or ABPA.

 San Mateo County – There is no county level management agency, and it appears that most of the county is operated by Cal-Water, which requires AWWA or ABPA certification to register with them.

-San Joaquin County – Testers need to be on the County Environmental Health Department’s tester list, and you would need an AWWA cert and do an application to get on the list.
+San Joaquin County – Testers need to be on the County Environmental Health Department’s tester list, and they require an AWWA certification to get on the list.

 (if your county is not listed, you might want to google it yourself and check their requirements before registering for one of our courses)